LL-Pengfei/CS1010-AY1819S1-Personal/docs/unix.md

 ooiwt@pe111:~$
 ```

-This interface is provided by a UNIX shell -- this shell sits in a loop and wait for users to enter a command, then it interprets and executes the command.
+This interface is provided by a UNIX bash -- this shell sits in a loop and wait for users to enter a command, then it interprets and executes the command.
 There are many versions of shells, the default shell for our PE is `bash`[^1].

 [^1]: I run `fish` on my macOS, as you might have noticed during the in-class demos.
-You can use any shell you like, if you know what you are doing.
+You can use any bash you like, if you know what you are doing.
 Otherwise, `bash` is a popular one.

 _The following is adapted for CS1010 from [the instructions created by Aaron Tan](http://www.comp.nus.edu.sg/~cs1020/4_misc/cs1010_lect/2014/intro_lab/gettingStarted.html).
 Bugs are mine._